logzio/logz-docs/_source/_includes/rules-alerts/correlated-queries.md

 ##### Notification description

 It's a good idea to add a description that works for both queries and what they capture together.
+As usual, best practice is to include a playbook that covers the steps needed to investigate and remediate the incident.

-##### Default output for aggregations/join values
+##### Default vs. Custom output

+You have the option to send notification sample data in **JSON** or **Table** format.

+For each query, the sample data included in the notifications may either be automatically selected or customized.
+This depends on whether the query includes any aggregations, group by fields, max/min conditions, etc. [Learn more](/user-guide/alerts/configure-an-alert.html#output-format)

+![Notifications are auto-configured](https://dytvr9ot2sszz.cloudfront.net/logz-docs/correlated-alerts/correlated-output-options.png)

-* If the {{include.name}} includes any aggregations or group by fields, the notification output defaults to the group by/aggregated fields.
+* If a query includes an aggregation of some kind, the notification output defaults to the group by/aggregated fields.

-* If the {{include.name}} includes a join function, the output will contain separate sample data tables for each query.

-Otherwise, you control which data to include.
-You have the option to send the data as **JSON** or as a **Table**.
+  Otherwise, you can select as many as 7 fields to include in the notification, and run regex filters to edit and "clean" them.
 [Learn more](/user-guide/alerts/configure-an-alert.html#output-format)

-![Notifications are auto-configured](https://dytvr9ot2sszz.cloudfront.net/logz-docs/correlated-alerts/correlated-output-options.png)
+* If the queries are joined, they necessarily include group by fields.
+The notification output will contain a separate table for each query, with sample values that triggered the {{include.name}}.

 ##### Save it!